Dave Allen (comedian): Later career

 By the late 1990s, Allen was living quietly in semi-retirement at his family home in Holland Park, west London.
 He had given up cigarettes in the 1980s, having smoked regularly during earlier television appearances.
 A comedy skit in 1994 talked not only about quitting smoking but hating the smell of smoke.
 The 1990s saw him make occasional chat show appearances and discuss his career in the six-part The Unique Dave Allen (BBC, 1998), in between clips from his past BBC series.

-As he grew older, Allen brought a rueful awareness of aging to his material, with reflections on the antics of teenagers and the sagging skin and sprouting facial hair of age.
+As he grew older, Allen brought a rueful awareness of ageing to his material, with reflections on the antics of teenagers and the sagging skin and sprouting facial hair of age.
 He was presented with a lifetime achievement award at the British Comedy Awards in 1996.

 Material

 Act

 Allen's act was typified by a relaxed, rueful, and intimate style.
 He sat on a high bar stool facing his audience, smoking and occasionally sipping from a glass of what he always allowed people to assume was whiskey but in fact was merely ginger ale with ice.
 He was a sober-minded man, and although he sometimes appeared crotchety and irritable on stage he always gave off an air of charm and serene melancholy, both in his act and in real life.
 Each day he pored over newspapers, scribbling notes and ideas for his routines.
 Along with his seated stand-up routines, his television shows were interspersed with filmed sketch comedy.